Why Using Escrow Is Important

 In traditional terms, an escrow is a financial arrangement where a third trusted party holds and manages two transacting parties' funds until certain contractual agreements are met.

-Escrow arrangements guarantee that the terms and conditions of the specific transactional agreement are met before the money, property, or anything of value can safely change hands.
+Peer to peer escrow arrangements guarantee that the terms and conditions of the specific transactional agreement are met before the money, property, or anything of value can safely change hands.

 It is important to emphasize that escrows are particularly suitable (sometimes even necessary) for online peer-to-peer payments where the transacting parties don't usually know or trust each other - a typical scenario in crypto.